 From when I started dating Michael he was never a big fan of soup, especially pumpkin soup.
 I grew up on soups.
-Everything from a hearty, rich soup, to a more bland one to soothe the tummy.
+Everything from a hearty, creamy soup, to a more bland one to soothe the tummy.
 One thing that happened when we moved out together was that I wasn’t as good at making the soups I loved so much as my family was.
 I always tried to make it more interesting, and get Michael just a little bit more excited about it, but he always commented saying that “it’s not bad” but still felt like he was getting full from just water.

 I hope that this resonates with some of you out there that may go through the same thing.
 I’ve noticed that many males aren’t the biggest fans of soup.
 I hope this one wins them over.

 I believe it’s the combination of ingredients for the soup, the fact that the pumpkin and capsicum are roasted and of course, the topping!
 The topping is the critical component to this.
 Please don’t skip it.
-One thing that you can add in the soup when it’s boiling for the first time is some left over cauliflower leaves and broccoli stalks.
+One thing that you can add in the soup when it’s boiling for the first time is some leftover cauliflower leaves and broccoli stalks.
 I throw in a few of them as well if I have them in the fridge, it doesn’t change the flavour at all.

 - 1 kilo butternut pumpkin, chopped into cubes